Looijenga's Conjecture via Integral-affine Geometry: A Proof of Looijenga's Conjecture

-We perform three internal blow-ups on $(^i\overline{S},\,^i\overline{P},\,\emptyset)$ by deleting a multiple of a basis triangle resting on each of the three edges, then gluing the remaining two edges of each triangle.
-Furthermore, we choose surgeries large enough to reduce the length of the boundary to zero.
-The resulting integral affine surfaces $(^i\!S,\,^i\!P,\,^i\!A)$ are shown Figure \ref{fig10}.
-Because $^i\!S$ has no boundary, we may immediately triangulate it into basis triangles, and construct the simple normal crossings surface $^i\!\mathcal{X}_0$ whose dual complex is $^i\!S$.
+We perform three internal blow-ups on $^i\overline{S}$ by deleting a multiple of a basis triangle resting on each of the three edges, then gluing the remaining two edges of each triangle.
+Furthermore, using Modification \ref{empty}, we choose surgeries large enough to reduce the length of the boundary to zero.
+The resulting integral affine surfaces $^i\!S$ are shown Figure \ref{fig10}.
+Because $^i\!S$ has no boundary, we immediately triangulate it into basis triangles, and construct the simple normal crossings surface $^i\!\mathcal{X}_0$ whose dual complex is $^i\!S$.
+Note that Modification \ref{overlap} has been applied to $^1S$ as two singularities introduced by surgeries overlap.
 The triangulations of $^i\!S$ and the surfaces $^i\!\mathcal{X}_0$ are shown in Figure \ref{fig11}.
-The Hirzebruch-Inoue pair $(V_0,D')$ is the outer face in both illustrations.
+The hyperbolic Inoue pair $(V_0,D')$ is the outer face in both illustrations.

 The surface $^i\!\mathcal{X}_0$ smooths to give a family $^i\!\mathcal{X}\rightarrow \Delta$ of surfaces over the disc whose general fiber is a pair with anticanonical cycle $D$.
 It is a natural question to ask whether the general fiber of $^i\!\mathcal{X}$ is deformation-equivalent to $(^iY,D)$.
-An affirmative answer in the case $Q(Y,D)=3$ would verify Conjecture 6.1 of \cite{fm}.
-To prove smoothability of the cusp $D'=(6,9)$, Friedman and Miranda exhibit the special fiber $^1\!\mathcal{X}_0$.
-The surface $^2\!\mathcal{X}_0$ is likely to be the alternative special fiber with $50$ triple points that they conjecture to exist.
+In later work, we provide an affirmative answer to this question, verifying Conjecture 6.1 of \cite{FM83}.
+To prove smoothability of the cusp $D'=(6,9)$, Friedman and Miranda exhibited the special fiber $^1\!\mathcal{X}_0$.
+The surface $^2\!\mathcal{X}_0$ is the alternative special fiber with $50$ triple points that they conjectured to exist.

-More generally, it is natural to conjecture that if we begin with an anticanonical pair $(Y,D)$, apply parts 1, 2, and 3 of the construction to produce a Type III anticanonical pair $(\mathcal{X}_0,D)$, and smooth $\mathcal{X}_0$ to an anticanonical pair with cycle $D$, we land in the same deformation family as the original pair $(Y,D)$.
-Perhaps, this says something to the effect of ``$(Y,D)$ is its own mirror."
-If, in addition, one may prove that every SNC model of a smoothing arises from the construction (or a generalization of it), a correspondence between smoothing components of the cusp with resolution $D'$ and deformation families of anticanonical pairs $(Y,D)$ might be established.
-Even more speculatively, it may be possible to construct a compactification of the moduli space of anticanonical pairs deformation-equivalent to $(Y,D)$ which explicitly produces a smoothing component of the cusp associated to $D'$.

 \end{example}